Oxygen is becoming a huge issue.

-When we are under stress we start to breathe in a shallow way and lose the oxygen intake we need to thrive.
-Over time, we become debilitated.
-Too little oxygen in the body is called hypoxia.
+There are a lot of reasons why someone might have unhealthy levels of oxygen in their body.
+One of the most important occurs when we are under stress which is when we often start to breathe in a shallow way and lose the oxygen intake we need to thrive.
+Over time, we will become debilitated from a lack of oxygen.

 When you breathe in, you take in oxygen and whatever else is in the atmosphere.
 The oxygen comes into your lungs and then enters your blood stream attached to the hemoglobin in your blood and eventually makes its way to the cells of your body which require oxygen in order to function.
-Oxygen is a catalyst for the cell function to come to life.
-The cell then sends carbon dioxide waste back through the blood stream to be expelled when you exhale.
+Oxygen is a catalyst for cell function to come to life.
+Once used, the cell then sends carbon dioxide waste back through the blood stream to be expelled when you exhale.

 Oxygen synthesizes ATP which the cells use to create the energy to function.
-With hypoxia, that process does not happen and the cells cannot carry out their purpose.
-They will build up lactic acid and cell processes will be sluggish.
+With hypoxia, the ATP synthesis process does not happen properly and the cells cannot carry out their designated purpose.
+They will build up lactic acid and cell processes will become sluggish.

 Hypoxia Symptoms And HSP’s

 Hypoxia symptoms include headache, lightheadedness, shortness of breath, and fatigue.
 Hypoxia may result in depression and other mood problems.
 According to Normal Breathing, hypoxia can contribute to many diseases including diabetes, cancer, chronic fatigue and heart disease.